kkrypt0nn/centauri/README.md

 ## License

-This library was made with 💜 by Krypton and is under the [GPL v3](LICENSE.md) license.
+This library was made with 💜 by Krypton and is under the [MIT License](LICENSE.md).